theanurin/docker-images/README.md

 COMMENT ON SCHEMA "{{ name }}" IS '{{ desc }}';

 -- Mustache doesn't allow you to refer to parent objects.
--- By this "magic" you are able to refer root data context GRANT USAGE ON SCHEMA "{{ name }}" TO "{{$root.database.user.readonly}}";
+-- By the "magic" you are able to refer root data context GRANT USAGE ON SCHEMA "{{ name }}" TO "{{$root.database.user.readonly}}";

 -- Mustache doesn't allow you to refer to parent objects.
--- By this "magic" you are able to refer parent data context.
+-- By the "magic" you are able to refer parent data context.
 GRANT USAGE ON SCHEMA "{{ name }}" TO "{{$parent.user.readonly}}";
 {{/database.schemas}}
 ```